ovflowd/dotfiles/README.md

 This repository includes ovflowd's personal dotfiles.

+In order to install, simply open your bash or zsh and run `./install.sh`.
+Have fun!

 ### Before starting

 - **ZSH**.
 We use ZSH.
 Remember to install ZSH before, or `chsh -s /bin/zsh`